Saturday, October 6th, 2018 10 a.m. - 6 p.m.

 Lawless Spirits Tour - Presented by Lionheart Theatre

 Wander through the streets of Historic Norcross and see the past come to life.
-New stories for 2017!
+Gun fights, bank robberies, family feuds and train wrecks rattle the streets.
 This guided walking tour is a must for history buffs as well as those who love a good story.
 Family friendly!

 Sparkle Holiday Celebration to include carriage rides, photos with Santa, Christmas tree lighting and more!